-In order to attend partial exams and the final exam, students must register in advance.
+In order to attend a written exam, students must register in advance.
 Please contact student service if you have difficulties registering.
+The written exam is offered twice every academic year: a final exam at the end of the course and a re-exam during the re-exam period 2.